rjglasse/iticse-2025-wg2/README.md

 # ITiCSE 2025 WG2 Systematic Literature Review Tools
 A collection of tools to help the systematic literature review for WG2 at ITiCSE 2025.
 Sample data in the folders.

+The primary aim of the working group if to systematically review the literature on the use of generative AI in upper-level computer science education.
+The secondary aim is to survey evaluators on their experiences with generative AI in computer science education, specifically in the upper-level courses.
+The tertiary aim is to create a set of recommendations, competencies, guidelines, and best practices for the use of generative AI in upper-level computer science education to help teachers transition there courses into the generative age.

 ## Frequecy of topics in paper collection

 <img src="topics/topic_frequency_chart.png" alt="Screenshot" width="800"/>